All Products

 1. On the Dataphin home page, click Administration > Standard in the top menu bar.

-2. The following figure demonstrates how to Create Standard on the global standard list page.
-Click Standard in the left-side navigation pane, then click the + Create Standard button.
+2. The following steps describe how to create a standard from the global standard list page.
+In the navigation pane on the left, click Standard, and then click + Create Standard.

-3. In the New Data Standard dialog box, select the data standard set and standard template.
+3. In the Create Data Standard dialog box, select a data standard set and a standard template.

-• Standard Set: Please select the data standard set to which the data standard will belong.
+• Standard Set: Select the data standard set to which the data standard belongs.

-• Standard Template: When a selected data standard set comes with a configured default standard template, it will automatically populate the default template.
-If there is no default template, you must select a standard template manually.
-For guidance on creating a standard template, see Create and manage standard templates.
+• Standard Template: If the selected data standard set has a default standard template, it is selected by default.
+If no default template is set, you must select a standard template.
+For more information, see Create and manage standard templates.

-4. Click Next to proceed to the new standard page and configure the standard's parameters.
+4. Click Next to open the create standard page and configure the parameters.

 Important